Funman-T/git-github/README.md

 # git-github
-This is my best way to anderstand Github.
+This is my best way to anderstand Github.Hello World!